cheneyuwu/rlfd/README.md

         ```
     Note 1: the name of the global variable starts with `params_config`. \
     Note 2: if a parameter is of type `tuple`, it is assumed that you want to iterate over the tuple and train multiple agents each with a different parameter listed in the `tuple`. \
-    In the above script, we imported the default parameters ued for the 2D peg in hole environment, then we override some of them parameters:
+    In the above script, we imported the default parameters used for the 2D Peg Insertion environment, then we override some of them parameters:
     - `params_config_gan["ddpg"]["demo_strategy"] = ("gan", "none")` means to train two agents, one with GAN shaping, one with just TD3 (as `use_TD3` is set to true in `ddpg_fetch_peg_in_hole_2d`)
     - `params_config_gan["seed"] = tuple(range(10))` means to train 10 agents with seed 0 to 10
     Therefore, this modified parameter dictionary tries to run 20 experiments, TD3 + GAN shaping with seed 0-10 and TD3 with seed 0-10. \